 Read more about screening and ovarian cancer risk factors

 Treatment for ovarian cancer will depend on the type of cancer you have and the stage it is at.
 Treatment may involve a combination of surgery to remove as much of the cancer as possible and chemotherapy to kill the cancerous cells.
 Some people also choose to use complementary therapies.
 Palliative care is available for those for whom a cure is not possible.

 Modern treatment of cancer is a team effort.
 You may have a lot of people looking after you, but you should always have one or two main people you can contact if problems arise.
 Some health professionals that you may see include:

-- Dieticians – who can advise on the best foods to eat when recovering from surgery or when having chemotherapy
+- Dietitians – who can advise on the best foods to eat when recovering from surgery or when having chemotherapy.

 - Social workers – who are able to help with the support services available, especially if you are not able to work.